jbloomlab/jbloomlab.github.io/posts/2024-11-20_escapecalc_update.md

 ![pseudovirus_DMS](/assets/research/2024-11-10_escapecalc_update/pseudovirus_DMS.jpg)

 Therefore, evolution of the RBD is currently constrained by pleiotropic effects of mutations at key sites on antibody binding to RBD, RBD up-down motion, and 1:1 RBD-ACE2 affinity.
-That’s probably why mutations at key escape sites like 403, 405, 504, and 505 have not yet swept.
+That's probably why mutations at key escape sites like 403, 405, 504, and 505 have not yet swept.

 Note that I expect evolution will eventually solve this pleiotropic puzzle through some epistatic combination of mutations--we’ve seen SARS-CoV-2 fix antibody escape mutations that were individually deleterious in the past.
 But for now, above observations may explain why recent variants (KP.3.1.1 & XEC) are mostly escaping neutralization via NTD mutations that put RBD more down (as described in [recent work by David Ho](https://www.biorxiv.org/content/10.1101/2024.11.17.624037v1) and [Shan-Lu Liu](https://www.biorxiv.org/content/10.1101/2024.11.12.623078v1)), rather than by direct antibody-escape mutations in the RBD as was common until recently.